Commentary

 Image courtesy of ACSelcuk via stock.xchng

-Someday, a really hope that I write a serious essay on the existence (and/or definition) of magic.
+Someday, I really hope that I write a serious essay on the existence– or at least the definition– of different types of magic.

 Let me begin here: Fairy tale silences are beginning to make a lot more sense to me.